 Work on the VERTEX Research Station began in 1993.
 The current working IRT was completed in 2007, and its prime contractor was King Advanced Technologies.
 As of 2008, VERTEX had incurred around $250 million in tax-funded construction and operating costs.

 There is a growing conspiracy surrounding the VERTEX Program, with purported evidence that U.S. Government is researching projects ranging from mind controlling the Inhuman population to altering the lunar cycles and even trying to summon the Egyptian and therianthrope demon lord, known as Aphophis.

 In his 2011 book, Knight Skies, Addler Kimmel published documents that he claimed he'd received from a whistleblower inside the VERTEX Program.
-The documents, though heavily redacted simply to implicate research into Inhuman physiology and technology to expoit.
-Addled's book jumped to the best seller list after he was hit by a bus and killed exiting the studio for the Today Show, only four months after its debut.
+The documents, though heavily redacted, seem to implicate unethical and illegal research into Inhuman physiology.
+Addled's book jumped to the best seller list after he was hit by a bus and killed exiting the studio for the Today Show four months after its debut.